 “You’re a tall one!”
-The man said, catching my attention as I worked my way through the crowded cafe dining area, busy with the lunch time rush hour.
+The man said, catching my attention as I weaved my way through the crowded cafe dining area, busy with the lunch time rush hour.
 Acknowledging his comment, I smiled and sat down in a vacant seat at a small table next to his.
 Although struck by the broadness of his midriff, pronounced by the grubby tee-shirt stretched over his stomach, I noted he wasn’t so short himself.
-He beamed a smile over to me, before filling his mouth with the sausage and beans squashed together onto his fork.
+He beamed a smile over to me, before filling his mouth with a forkful of sausage and beans squashed together.

-I made myself as comfortable as I could in a chair, which moved and creaked at each joint in the frame, perhaps challenged by my own eighty-two and a half kilograms.
-The queue at the front of the cafe extending from the service counter, had grown in the few minutes since my own arrival.
-It’s August, the month when the locals who can afford to, move out as the visitors move in.
-I identified a high proportion of diners who populated the cafe, as tourists.
+I made myself as comfortable as I could in a chair, which moved and creaked at each joint in the frame, challenged by my own eighty-two and a half kilograms.
+The queue at the front of the cafe extending from the service counter, had grown in the few minutes since my arrival.
+It’s August, the month when the locals who can afford to move out, as the visitors move in.
+I identified a high proportion of diners populating the cafe, as tourists.
 While confounded in thought, wondering why they came here, instead one of the popular high street establishments, my fellow diner delivered his second comment in my direction.

 “I’d kill myself if I was short.”
-A simple statement, but not one I’d ever heard said before, word-for-word.
+A simple statement delivered with nonchalance, but not one I’d ever heard said before, word-for-word.

 “Really?
 You’d kill yourself?”
 I said.

 “If I was short I would.”
 Without looking up from his plate, more English breakfast was eagerly consumed.
 “It’s the women, they all want a tall bloke, don’t they?
 Taller than themselves.”
-Some juice from the baked beans ran down the knife he was holding and in a reflex action, he licked his fingers, drying them on a tissue-paper serviette laid on the table next to his plate.
+Juice from the baked beans ran down the knife he held and in a reflex action, he licked his fingers, drying them on a tissue-paper serviette laid on the table next to his plate.
 He gave me another large smile.
 “It’s true, don’t you reckon?
 Just look around.”

-I sensed he wasn’t seeking any kind of affirmation from me, about his theory.
-I continued with stirring the sugar into my coffee, watching the liquid spin around, forming a miniature maelstrom inside the cup in front of me.
+I sensed he wasn’t seeking an affirmation from me about his theory.
+I continued with stirring the sugar into my coffee, causing the liquid to spin around and form a small maelstrom inside the cup.